 Blue corn chips

 Blue chips just seem better than yellow or white corn tortilla chips.
 “But they really aren’t that different, thanks to similar calorie, fat, and sodium counts,” says Shape.com.
-So eat them with the same restraint you’d use for their lighters cousins.
-Here’s what the color of your food reveals.
+So eat them with the same restraint you’d use for their lighter cousins.

 Not all smoothies are created equal, Jennifer Willoughby, RD, CSP, LD, told the Cleveland Clinic.
 “Home-made smoothies can be power-packed with nutrients,” she said.
 “But grab-and-go smoothies, even from your best local smoothie shop or grocery store, are often jam-packed with added sugar (often, from fruit juice) and calories.
 You can run up 300-700 calories with this quick ‘snack,’ which won’t keep you feeling full like a good snack should!”

 As a high-fiber food and plant-based protein source, beans by themselves are fantastic.
 “But baked beans—particularly the canned kinds in all flavors—can also be extremely high in sodium, sugar, and additives,” says Shape.com, which recommends reading the label or making a homemade batch so you can control the seasoning.
-Here are some other foods that have way more salt than you thought.
+Take the same approach for these foods that have way more salt than you thought.

 This tasty food with its mix of veggies may seem an innocent add-on to a summery meal, but it might not be the best choice.
 “True, it contains cabbage and carrots, both of which are very good for you, but it is simply loaded with calories, sugars, and a tremendous amount of fat,” according to NaturalON.com.
 The fat comes from the mayonnaise, says the site, which explains that chain brands, like KFC, contain more fat in a coleslaw serving (22 grams) than a large French fries serving (19 grams.)
-Next, check out 50 things nutritionists never—eat so you shouldn’t either.
+That definitely makes coleslaw one of the things nutritionists never—eat so you shouldn’t either.